top of page

 Adult Enrichment

-All Summer Adult Enrichment classes will be
+All Spring Adult Enrichment classes will be

-IN PERSON, or ONLINE and the
+IN PERSON, ONLINE, or HYBRID and the

 AAPS COVID & Health Guidance will be followed.